The Power of the Doctor: Broadcast and home media

-An advanced press screening of the episode for the press occurred in London at the Curzon Bloomsbury theatre on 11 October 2022, with cast and crew members in attendance.
+An advanced screening of the episode for the press occurred in London at the Curzon Bloomsbury theatre on 11 October 2022, with cast and crew members in attendance.
 The regeneration scene was omitted from this showing.
 "The Power of the Doctor" was first broadcast to the public on BBC One on 23 October 2022 as part of the BBC's special centenary programming.
 With a runtime of 87 minutes, it is the longest Doctor Who episode in the revived era.
 The episode was broadcast the same day on BBC America in the United States and on CTV Sci-Fi in Canada.
 It was also broadcast on ABC TV Plus in Australia on 24 October.

 "The Power of the Doctor" received a standalone home media release in Region 2/B on 7 November 2022, in Region 4/B on 7 December 2022, and in Region 1/A on 13 December 2022.
 The episode is also included in the 2022 specials home video SteelBook, released in Region 2/B on 7 November 2022.

 Selected pieces of the score from this special were digitally released on 16 December 2022.
 A physical CD release containing all 3 soundtracks of the 2022 specials was released on 13 January 2023.